SynxFlow/SynxFlow/README.md

 from pypims import flood
 ```

 The inputs can be prepared by [hipims-io](https://pypi.org/project/hipims-io/).
-This package has already been included in pypims, you can import it by
+This package has already been included as part of pypims, you can import it by

 ```python
 from pypims import IO